 Project Priority Lead agency Comment Next Steps Initial hearings started on 23 October 2024 and ran through to 29 January 2025, with the 10 retail and agri banks appearing in person before the Committees.
 On 12 February 2025, the FEC announced its decision to invite ANZ, ASB, BNZ and Westpac to additional 90 minute hearings.
 Additional hearings concluded on 9 April 2025, and also included appearances from the RBNZ, FMA and XRB.
 At its appearance on 31 March, the RBNZ announced a review of key aspects of its capital settings.
 Financial Markets (Conduct of Institutions) Amendment Act High MBIE/FMA The Financial Markets (Conduct of Financial Institutions) Amendment Act (CoFI) was passed on 29 June 2022.
 The CoFI regime regulates the conduct of financial institutions by introducing: A new conduct licensing system for banks, insurers and non-bank deposit takers such as credit unions.
 A new regime requiring these entities to meet high standards of customer treatment.
 A ban on incentives which are based on meeting sales targets.
 The CoFI regime commenced on 31 March 2025, from which point financial institutions that provide services to consumers need to hold a financial institution licence.
 On 31 January 2024, then-Minister of Commerce and Consumer Affairs Andrew Bayly announced plans to reform CoFI, noting that "it needs streamlining so financial institutions have certainty and flexibility to get on with the business of delivering for their customers."
-On 5 September 2024, the previous Minister announced decisions to simplify and financial services conduct legislation, including by requiring the FMA to issue a NZBA is continuing to engage with relevant officials and regulators on this work, as the focus turns to potential reforms.
-We intend to submit on the Financial Markets Conduct Amendment Bill once it proceeds to Select Committee.
+On 5 September 2024, the previous Minister announced decisions to simplify and financial services conduct legislation, including by requiring the FMA to issue a The FEC is due to report back on the FMC Amendment Bill by 20 October 2025.
+NZBA's submission on the Bill is available here .
+NZBA is continuing to engage with relevant officials and regulators on this work, as the focus turns to potential reforms.
 The FMA began accepting licensing applications for financial institution licenses on 25 July 2023.
-Financial institutions must have a financial institution licence by 31 March 2025.
+Financial institutions must have a